nseo/trac_wiki_to_rest/README.rst

 How to install
 --------------

-First, install the *pandoc*, it may take 15min or more.
+First, install the `pandoc <http://johnmacfarlane.net/pandoc/>`_, it may take 15min or more.

 ::